UPDATE 17 May:

-Petitioners put: GREGORIAN MASS REQUEST in the subject line.
-Put that in the subject line so that I will be able to find you in my email: GREGORIAN MASS REQUEST [UPDATE: It is amazing that people write and put something else in the subject line!
-No… really… put just that… unless you want me to miss your email.]
+In the subject line of the email put: GREGORIAN MASS REQUEST.
+Put just that, only that in the subject line so that I will be able to find you in my email: GREGORIAN MASS REQUEST [UPDATE: It is amazing that people write and put something else in the subject line!
+It’s as if you want me to miss your email.]

 Priests: Put AVAILABLE FOR GREGORIAN MASS in the subject line.
 Just that.
 Not anything else.
 Just that.
 Drop me a note (HERE)